SamuelJanas/Hand-Gesture-Recognition/REPORT.md

 - The main function `main()` initializes wandb, sets the seed, loads the model, optimizer, and criterion, loads the data, and runs the training and testing loops for a specified number of epochs.

-## 6. Metrics, Loss, and Evaluation #TODO
+## 6. Metrics, Loss, and Evaluation

-   - Describe the metrics used for evaluation.
-   - Explain the chosen loss function.
-   - Present evaluation results.
 ### Metrics
 - **Accuracy:** The accuracy is the ratio of correct predictions to the total number of predictions.
 It is a common metric for classification tasks.
-- #TODO
+- **Precision**: Precision is the ratio of true positives to the sum of true positives and false positives.
+- **Recall:** Recall is the ratio of true positives to the sum of true positives and false negatives.

 ### Loss Function
 - **Cross-entropy Loss:** The cross-entropy loss is a common loss function for classification tasks.
 It is used to measure the performance of a classification model whose output is a probability value between 0 and 1.
 The loss is calculated as the negative log-likelihood of the correct class.
 The loss is minimized by maximizing the log-likelihood of the correct class.